kubewarden/docs/src/getting-started/kubernetes-deployment.md

 ## Components

 The YAML file takes care of deploying all the required Kubernetes resources.
-The next section cover in detail all the objects that will be created.
+The next section covers in detail all the objects that will be created.

 ### Namespace

 A `Namespace` called `chimera` is created.
-All the other resources deployed by this file are placed inside of it.
+All the other resources are placed inside of it.

 ### ServiceAccount